Not To Judge, But That’s Not Really A Cave Per Se

 January 13, 2008

 While all those caves and dens protected people from capture, it could easily be argued that Judges Cave high atop West Rock in New Haven is the most important and perhaps had the most impact.
-Friend of CTMQ Andy and I made a visit during our hike of the Regicides Trail, which travels the length of West Rock State Park.
+My friend Andy and I made a visit during our hike of the Regicides Trail, which travels the length of West Rock State Park.
 The park itself has a rather interesting story, one which I’ll explore in my trail write up a bit more as there is plenty to focus on with the cave now.

 “Regicides Trail?” you just said a few seconds ago.
 Yup… and as all scholars know, a “Regicide” is the murder of a monarch.
 But there has never been a King (or Queen) in Connecticut.
 Read on… There is so much online about the rich history of Judges Cave, it would be wasteful for me to just re-do it here.